nms-scribe/cosmopoeia/idea.md

 [X] `dissolve` commands
 [X] `genesis` command and `genesis-heightmap` Which does everything.
 [ ] Also a `regenesis` command that will let you start at a specific stage in the process and regenerate everything from that, but keep the previous stuff.
 This is different from just the sub-tasks, as it will finish all tasks after that.
-[ ] Start working on QGIS scripts and tools and a plugin for installing them -- maybe, if there's call for it.
-[ ] `submap` command
 [ ] `convert-image` command if I can't just use convert-heightmap

 The following additional tasks need to be triaged: